Skip to main content

 You must set the billingProvider in AppDNAOptions before accessing AppDNA.billing.
 If set to 'none', billing module methods will throw errors.

-Access the billing module through the AppDNA.billing property:
+Access the billing module through AppDNA.billing, which returns an AppDNABilling instance:

 const billing = AppDNA.billing;